R G Carter was founded by Robert George Carter.

-The first major contract undertook by the Firm, was for the Norwich City Corporation to construct 300 homes on the Mile Cross Council Estate, Norwich.
+The first major contract undertook by the Firm, was for the Norwich City Corporation, to construct 300 homes on the Mile Cross Council Estate, Norwich.

 This estate and others were built as part of the UK housing scheme ‘Homes for Heroes’, offering better living conditions for returning soldiers.

-It was in this year, that R G Carter was listed in the Norwich Telephone Directory.
+It was in this year, that R G Carter was first listed in the Norwich Telephone Directory.

-The Artichoke public house; one of the many recognisable pubs built by R G Carter across Norwich city during this era.
+The Artichoke public house; still open today and one of the most recognisable pubs built by R G Carter.

-Built during a period of rapid social change, and a rise in the need for community buildings.
-Other pubs included Constitution Tavern on Constitution Hill, and the Barn, at the foot of Grapes Hill.
+Other examples in Norwich include Constitution Tavern on Constitution Hill, and The Barn, at the foot of Grapes Hill.

 Contracted to help build a series of prefabricated buildings across Norfolk, R G Carter helped to provide urgent temporary homes for the community after WWII.

-To commemorate this, R G Carter held formal dinner which also celebrated the welcome home for returning soldiers.
+To commemorate this, the Firm held a formal dinner, which also celebrated the welcome home for returning soldiers.